wp-plugins/event-registration/readme.txt

 How to Use:
+Must Do!
 Create a new page on your site and title it Registration.
 On that page, in html view, put this text:   {EVRREGIS}
 Save the page.

 Create another page on your site and title it Calendar On that page, in html view, put this text:  {EVR_CALENDAR}

+Must Do!
 Create another page on your side and title it Event Payments Make the page hidden from navigation
 On that page, in the html view, put this text:  [EVR_PAYMENT]